rahulkr2511/MentoringPlatform/Documentation/HLD_MentoringPlatform.md

 - **Session Management**: Booking, scheduling, and managing mentoring sessions
 - **Real-time Video Communication**: WebRTC-based peer-to-peer video calls with WebSocket signaling
 - **Real-time Chat Communication**: Session-based chat messaging with WebSocket
-- **Mentor Discovery**: Browse and filter mentors by expertise, availability, and ratings
+- **Mentor Discovery**: Browse and filter mentors by expertise and availability
 - **Availability Management**: Mentors can set their availability schedules
 - **Session History**: Track past and upcoming sessions
 - **Profile Management**: Mentors can manage their profiles with expertise, hourly rates, and descriptions